Skip to the main content

 Traits & Skills

-• an eagerness for lifelong learning (the ongoing pursuit of knowledge related to herbology and natural medicines).
+• An eagerness for the ongoing pursuit of knowledge related to herbology and natural medicines

 They should enjoy: